MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 `set ASAN_SAVE_DUMPS="MyFileName.dmpx"`

-Upon error, your application will produce MyFileName.dmpx which is a [dump file](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/proc_snap/export-a-process-snapshot-to-a-file) with extra meta-data for formatting an Address Santiizer error.
+Upon error, your application will produce MyFileName.dmpx which is a [dump file](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/proc_snap/export-a-process-snapshot-to-a-file) containing extra meta-data.
+This meta-data is used to formatting an Address Santiizer error in the IDE on top you your source code.
 This snapshot file can be displayed later (possibly on another machine), in a newer version of the Visual Studio IDE.
-The IDE will use the new meta-data to display the exact error on the exact source line number where it occurred.
+The IDE will use the meta-data to display the exact error on the exact source line as it would be seen in a live debug session.

-Note that this will require [symbols](https://docs.microsoft.com/en-us/windows/win32/dxtecharts/debugging-with-symbols) for the source you compiled with the error.
+**Note** that this will require [symbols](https://docs.microsoft.com/en-us/windows/win32/dxtecharts/debugging-with-symbols) from a PDB.
+This PDB must be produced from the version of the source you compiled to produce the executable that contained the Address Sanitizer error.
+That insures the position of the error, and the call stack will be correct.

 ### VCASan library